Seven Months. Wow. We’ve been home – with the girls – for a full seven months today – ok yesterday now, but I finished this up late last night.

 FINALLY we made it to the ticket desk to request our bulkhead seating so we could take advantage of the cribs on our upcoming 10-ish hour flight.
 I felt very proud of us.
 It’d been a tough flight, but here we were.
 We made it.
 We’d get this little detail set up, and then we’d clean up in the spacious airport bathrooms.

 I’ll spare you the details, but I spent the next hour and half begging and pleading with the Turkish Airline precious people to PLEASE let us have the bulkhead seats.
-Someone was sitting in those seats, but they didn’t have two babies – or one baby.
+Someone was sitting in those seats, but they didn’t have two babies – or even one baby.
 So we should get them, right?
 No can do.
 It involved lots of the workers, language barriers, and the meanest supervisor lady I’d ever met.
 I cried.
 Poop-covered Nancy was sitting on a nearby bench holding two babies – both of which were crying.
 My vomit smelling little self had done okay so far, but we were only six or seven hours in and I was out of any traveling willpower I had.
 The supervisor even seemed gleeful in her denial of any fraction of sanity we could imagine over the next ten hours.
 Nothing we could do.

 We freshened up best we could, tried to eat and get the babies calmed, and then trudged to our next flight.
 We got the third degree about our water – um, two babies, 10 hours of flying, bottles?
 Finally they let us through with the airport-purchased water.
-I don’t think we talked much waiting to get on the next flight.
+I don’t think we talked much while waiting to get on the next flight.
 Nancy and I were both exhausted and dreading the flight.
 Our last hope was that we would meet a sweet stewardess.

 I got on and quickly explained our dilemma to the nicest-looking stewardess I could find.
 And she was a gift from the Lord.
 She preciously and sweetly – but yet firmly – asked the people if they would mind moving seats.
 One man was very willing.
 The older couple though?
 No way were they happy.
 They were really upset to have to move.
 They came back to take our seats, and we both went overboard to wearily tell them just how appreciative we were for the seats while trying to explain.
 Stone-faced responses.
 Nothing.
-Ticked little old people.

 What did we do in response to Mr. and Mrs. Grouchy?
 Well, Nancy and I tried not to skip down the aisle with joy to our spacious new seats!!!!
 We checked out where the cribs would go, happily kissed on the babies, stored our brick-filled backpacks (and the puke/poop laundry trash bag), and stretched our feet out.
 AAHH – we could do this!
 And we both said we didn’t feel one TINY bit of guilt about taking their seats.
 I think even Jesus would have taken their seats had He experienced what we had on the previous flight.
 Ok, maybe not.
 Well, maybe.

 Anyway, the flight went pretty well.
-The old people kept stomping up to our seats because they left their carry-on luggage there – even though they could have moved it – and glared angrily at us while they slammed the overhead bin shut.
+The older people kept stomping up to our seats because they left their carry-on luggage there – even though they could have moved it – and glared angrily at us while they slammed the overhead bin shut.
 Nope, still no guilt.
 Not a bit.

-The babies slept a couple of times in the little cribs, and Nancy and I actually got to like eat – well pick at – the Turkish food… (let’s say I’m not itching to go to Turkey anytime soon!) and rest our arms!
+The babies slept a couple of times in the little cribs, and Nancy and I actually got to eat – well pick at – the Turkish food… (let’s say I’m not itching to go to Turkey anytime soon!) and rest our arms!
 Glorious!
 There were quite a few diaper blowouts – diaper after diaper, outfit after outfit.
 Our backpacks were becoming lighter while the poopy/vomity clothes bag got heavier.
 I was sooo grateful for packing SOOOO many clothes for all of us.
-Can I tell you at this point, we kind of giggled (in a maybe manical way) everytime we had to open the vomit/poop clothes bag to put another item in?
+Can I tell you at this point, we kind of giggled (in a maybe maniacal way) every time we had to open the vomit/poop clothes bag to put another item in?
 Those clothes had been marinating in their bodily fluids for 15ish hours now at least.
 Yeah, we really felt bad for everyone around us – at least we knew to hold our breath!

 We finally landed and taxied to our runway – whoooo hooo!!!
 We were in America!
 The babies were American citizens!!!!
 I was so excited and tearful.
 We just had one more little two hour flight and we had plenty of time to get there.